 - Lipids: 1 to 1.5 g per kg , prioritizing quality fats, essential for proper hormonal functioning and recovery.

-For quality sports nutrition , focus on nutrient-dense foods that help achieve a caloric surplus while providing essential macro and micronutrients:
+For quality sports nutrition , choose nutrient-dense foods that help you achieve a calorie surplus while providing essential macro and micronutrients:

 - Fats: Choose healthy fats from avocado, vegetable oils, and nuts like almonds and walnuts.